-- Save clean carrot scrapings, celery leaves, outer onion layers, vegetable peels and freeze them in a ziploc bag.
-When you have a soup bone or chicken carcass, throw everything in a pot to make a lovely homemade soup stock.
+- Save clean carrot scrapings, celery leaves, outer onion layers, vegetable peels and freeze them in a ziploc bag as you collect them.
+When you have a soup bone or chicken carcass, throw everything in a pot and simmer low & slow all afternoon.
+Strain out the bits and now you have a lovely homemade soup stock.
+More details shared here.

 - Buy fresh fruits in bulk when they’re in season and make your own jams & jellies.
 They’re much healthier for you and can be quite frugal (better yet if you are lucky enough to be able to grow your own fruits).
-See 100 Homemade Jam, Jelly & Marmalade Recipes.
+See this collection of recipes.

-- Grate orange and lemon peel before peeling.
-Dry and add to spice cake or any cookies or puddings.
+- Grate orange and lemon rinds before peeling.
+Dry then add to spice cake or any cookies or puddings.
 The dried grated peel will keep well in a covered jar.
-Previously mentioned in 45 Cooking & Baking Tips: A Collection Of Timeless Wisdom.
+You can also freeze in small packets made with parchment or wax paper.

 - Did you know you can grow green onions indoors?
 Simply chop off the root end and plant in a pot of soil.
 Choose a sunny spot for the location and you’ll have fresh onions at your fingertips.

 - Save those bananas!
-Pop them in the freezer when they’re too ripe to eat and you can use them for baking banana bread and other baked goodies.
-See this page.
+Pop them in the freezer when they’re too ripe to eat and you can use them for baking banana bread and other baked treats.
+See this page for instructions.

-- Try bulk cooking to save money on grocery buys as well as having prepared meals on hand (less tempting to order out), see Once A Month Cooking: Tips & Resources.
+- Try bulk cooking to save money on grocery buys as well as having prepared meals on hand (less tempting to order out).
+You’ll find details and resources here.

-- Instead of buying expensive flavored creamers, try cinnamon sticks, dried citrus peels or homemade flavored sugars in your coffee and tea.
-See It’s Easy To Flavor Sugar With Citrus Peels, Lavender & More.
+- Instead of buying expensive flavored creamers, try cinnamon sticks, dried citrus peels or DIY flavored sugars in your coffee and tea.

 - Skip the expensive flavored vinegars, oh my gosh they’re so easy to make!
-See Multipurpose Herb Vinegar: Recipe to get started.
+Get started here.

 - Experiment with using powdered milk in recipes, it’s much cheaper than buying fresh milk!

 - Meat prices got you down?
-Buy cheap cuts then choose slow cooking recipes to make them with…the meat will be tender and fall apart with a fork!
-See these Crockpot Recipes.
+Buy cheap cuts then choose slow cooking recipes to braise them with…the meat will be tender and fall apart with a fork!
+See these Crockpot Recipes for ideas.